 - Distributed machine learning for Beyond 5G era

 - Highly-efficient FPGA-based CNN accelerators using Neural ODE

 - Accelerating data processing frameworks

 - Data center network with light beam

-Toward on-device learning, we are working on a neural-network based online sequential learning and unsupervised anomaly detection (OSL-UAD) algorithm and its related technologies.
-The target domain was production lines in factories, but our application is currently expanding, such as anomaly detections in datacenter, home, and UAVs.
-One of the biggest issues when applying AI to industries is to prepare training data sets for all the possible situations, because noise pattern (e.g., vibration) fluctuates and status of products/tools varies with time.
+Toward on-device learning, we are working on a neural-network based online sequential learning and field-trainable anomaly detection (OSL-UAD) algorithm and its related technologies.
+In real environments, noise pattern (e.g., vibration) fluctuates and status of products/tools varies with time.
 Our OSL-UAD learns normal patterns including noises in a placed environment extemporarily to detect unusual ones, so no prior training is needed.
-Below are demo videos.
+It can train neural networks on $4 controllers.

 - Hiroki Matsutani, “Accelerating Anomaly Detection Algorithms on FPGA-Based High-Speed NICs”, The 18th International Forum on MPSoC for Software-defined Hardware (MPSoC’18), Invited Talk, Aug 2018.
 [Slide]

-We are working on performance acceleration of various structured storages (aka NoSQLs) including key-value store, column-oriented store, document-oriented store, and graph database by using network-attached FPGAs and network-attached GPUs.
-We are also working on acceleration of bitcoin/blockchain search.
+We proposed performance acceleration methods of various NoSQLs including key-value store, column-oriented store, document-oriented store, and graph-oriented store by using network-attached FPGAs and network-attached GPUs.
+We also worked on acceleration of bitcoin/blockchain search.

 - Hiroki Matsutani, “Accelerator Design for Various NOSQL Databases”, The 16th International Forum on MPSoC for Software-defined Hardware (MPSoC’16), Invited Talk, Jul 2016.
 [Slide]